 In addition, the contractor or subcontractor shall ensure that existing classified documents (containing either Restricted Data or Formerly Restricted Data or National Security Information) which are in its possession or under its control are periodically reviewed by a Federal Government or Contractor Derivative Declassifier in accordance with classification regulations, mandatory DOE directives and classification/declassification guidance furnished to the contractor by the Department of Energy to determine if the documents are no longer appropriately classified.
-Priorities for declassification review of classified documents shall be based on the degree of public and researcher interest and the likelihood of declassified.
-Declassified documents which no longer contain classified information are to be declassified.
-Declassified and determined to be publicly releasable are to be made available to the public in order to maximize the public's access to as much Government information as possible while minimizing security costs.
+Priorities for declassification review of classified documents shall be based on the degree of public and researcher interest and the likelihood of declassification upon review.
+Documents which no longer contain classified information are to be declassified.
+Declassified documents then shall be reviewed to determine if they are publicly releasable.
+Documents which are declassified and determined to be publicly releasable are to be made available to the public in order to maximize the public's access to as much Government information as possible while minimizing security costs.